Tuesday, September 22, 2015

 Living as in John Huston’s “Under the Volcano,” mother and daughter participate in an ancient Mayan ceremony.

-Some of those rituals are reminiscent of the big Hollywood epic movies set in the Pacific Islands, Hawaii, Africa, and South America, where the spectacular landscape and human tragedy blend together with captivating and hypnotic images conveying deep emotions.
+Some of those rituals are reminiscent of the epic Hollywood movies set in the Pacific Islands, Hawaii, Africa, and South America, where the spectacular landscapes and human tragedy blend with captivating, hypnotic imagery that conveys deep emotions.

-The groom is Ignacio, “El Capataz” (the person in charge of the fields), and actor Justo Lorenzo plays him as a low-essential character who, without raising his voice, takes advantage of the starving farmers, the girl and her family.
-He represents a continuation of a classicist system that oppresses the vulnerable people of Guatemala.
+The groom is Ignacio, “El Capataz” (the person in charge of the fields), and actor Justo Lorenzo portrays him as a low-essential character who, without raising his voice, takes advantage of the starving farmers, the girl, and her family.
+He represents a continuation of a classicist system that oppresses vulnerable people in Guatemala.

-With such conditions, it is hard to have dreams — there is no dreaming in this town when the World is against you.
+Human exploitation has persisted for centuries, not only in Mayan communities but also in other isolated parts of the world.
+Under such conditions, it is hard to have dreams — there is no dreaming in this town when the world is against you.

-The little money they earn harvesting coffee is spent on food and getting drunk.
+The little money they earn from harvesting coffee is spent on food and on getting drunk.
 People struggle to survive in this environment — reaching for dreams is not an option.

-Maria’s dream is to go to the big city and follow El Pepe (Marvin Coroy) to the United States, but destiny and her condition as a Mayan woman will play a significant role in crushing her dreams.
+Maria’s dream is to go to the big city and follow El Pepe (Marvin Coroy) to the United States, but destiny and her status as a Mayan woman will significantly affect her dreams.

 El Pepe is a young boy who likes Maria, enjoys the moment, and takes advantage of any situation.
-He is the only one to have lived in the United States and longs to return.
+He is the only one who has lived in the United States and longs to return.

-Maria sarcastically tells Pepe (in Mayan): “You better start learning Spanish before learning English.”
+Maria sarcastically tells Pepe (in Mayan): “You’d better start learning Spanish before learning English.”

 In “Ixcanul,” the sub-theme is migration.
-In Guatemala, young people want to emigrate to the United States for a better future and sometimes to save their lives — older people stay.
+In Guatemala, young people want to emigrate to the United States for a better future and sometimes to save their lives, while older people stay.

-This is not a movie about migration, but it has a strong relation to other great films on the subject: “La Jaula de Oro” “El Norte,” “Sin Nombre,” “Buen Día, Ramón,” “Bread and Roses,” “A Better Life,” “Frozen River,” “Journey of Hope,” “In This World,” “Al otro lado,” “Under the Same Moon-La misma luna,” “Dirty Pretty Things,” and this year the Cannes Palm d’Or winner Jacques Audiard’s “Dheepan.”
+This is not a movie about migration, but it has a strong connection to other great films on the subject: “La Jaula de Oro,” “El Norte,” “Sin Nombre,” “Buen Día, Ramón,” “Bread and Roses,” “A Better Life,” “Frozen River,” “Journey of Hope,” “In This World,” “Al otro lado,” “Under the Same Moon-La misma luna,” and this year’s Cannes Palm d’Or winner, Jacques Audiard’s “Dheepan.”

 In their community, everyone speaks Mayan, but in the big city, no one else does.
-Ignacio is the only bilingual person translating what is convenient to him, betraying his own people.
+Ignacio is the only bilingual person, translating only what suits him, betraying his own people.

 The transcendence of “Ixcanul” further connects community, family values, hard-working people, traditions, emotions, and beliefs.

-“Ixcanul” reflects the hunger for justice the Guatemalan people have.
-Maria and her Mayan community deserve to be treated with fairness.
+“Ixcanul” reflects the Guatemalan people’s hunger for justice.
+Maria and her Maya community deserve to be treated fairly.

-It also shows the poverty and the oppression of the indigenous communities, victims of the abuse of authority by their own government.
+It also depicts the poverty and oppression faced by indigenous communities, who are victims of abuse of authority by their own government.

-First-time writer/director Jayro Bustamante can maintain the same narrative style throughout the entire film, masterfully done, leaving out the melodramatic moments with no regrets.
+First-time writer/director Jayro Bustamante can maintain the same narrative style throughout the film, masterfully, without regret leaving out the melodramatic moments.

-Jayro does not show Maria as a victim nor a heroine—she is an intelligent girl who follows her instincts and tries to overcome adversity by believing in the importance of life and, above all, in the truth, even though the price she has to pay is exceptionally high for the valuable lesson.
+Jayro does not portray Maria as a victim or a heroine—she is an intelligent girl who follows her instincts and tries to overcome adversity by believing in the value of life and, above all, in the truth, even though the price she pays for this valuable lesson is exceptionally high.

-An underlying biblical reference is noticeable: Maria is the Virgin Mary, El Pepe is a nickname for Jose or Joseph, Ignacio becomes Judas, and baby Jesus still needs to be found.
+An underlying biblical reference is evident: Maria is the Virgin Mary, El Pepe is a nickname for Jose or Joseph, Ignacio becomes Judas, and baby Jesus still needs to be found.

-The film also reflects, on a minor scale, the recent political turmoil in Guatemala, which has escalated fast to an unprecedented level to bring down the corrupt government.
+The film also reflects, on a minor scale, the recent political turmoil in Guatemala, which has escalated rapidly to an unprecedented level in an effort to bring down the corrupt government.

-The Guatemala/France coproduction wins the Silver Bear in Berlin, the Blue Angel in Slovakia, the Best Ibero-American Film, and the Best Director of the Guadalajara International Film Festival.
-More awards are expected, including Oscar® and Golden Globe nominations, making “Ixcanul” the most awarded film in Guatemala’s history.
+The Guatemala/France co-production won the Silver Bear in Berlin, the Blue Angel in Slovakia, the Best Ibero-American Film, and Best Director at the Guadalajara International Film Festival.
+More awards, including Oscar® and Golden Globe nominations, are expected, making “Ixcanul” the most awarded film in Guatemala’s history.

-“Ixcanul” is an impeccable work of art with exceptional craft, extraordinary beauty, and an enduring story.
+“Ixcanul” is an impeccable work of art, marked by exceptional craft, extraordinary beauty, and an enduring story.

-The terrific performances make “Ixcanul” a solid contender to reach for one of the five nominated films for Best Foreign Language this year.
+The terrific performances make “Ixcanul” a strong contender among the five nominated films for Best Foreign Language this year.

-“Ixcanul” was the best film at The Guadalajara International Film Festival in Los Angeles (FICG in LA).
-Its beauty kept us talking for a while after we saw the movie.
+“Ixcanul” was the best film at the Guadalajara International Film Festival in Los Angeles (FICG in LA).
+The beauty of this Guatemalan film kept us talking for a while after we saw it.

 Ixcanul/Volcano, trailer